 - Advanced Individual Training (AIT)

 Are you looking to develop yourself personally?
-Maybe you are going to be part of a Family Readiness Group (FRG) or other organization and would like to work on your interpersonal and communication skills.
+Maybe you are going to be part of a Soldier and Family Readiness Group (SFRG) or other organization and would like to work on your interpersonal and communication skills.
 Then AIT is the class for you.

 AIT is a three-day course (9:00 AM – 1:00 PM, all three days) where participants focus on interpersonal skills and leadership development.
 In this class, participants learn about their personality traits and thinking patterns in order to take care of themselves and others.
 Topics include: